 Objective 5.2 Ensure communication and collaboration between the Department, emergency partners, and the Aging Network, before, during, and after severe weather, public health, and other emergency events.
 Explanation The primary intent of this objective is to focus attention on the importance of interagency communication and collaboration in disaster preparedness and response activities.
-Progress Strategies 2024 thru the of to collaborate as response a ElderSource a 1.
-Before, during, and after any disaster-emergency event that occurs from the beginning of 2024 thru the end of 2027, ElderSource will maintain active communications with its' providers, to collaborate and get updated information regarding needs, unmet needs, preparation, as well as response and recovery efforts.
-Providers will conduct client call downs as requested by ElderSource and/or the DOEA (on at-risk clients in the potential impacted area).
-Providers will timely complete any reports as requested by ElderSource and/or the DOEA.
+Progress Strategies 2024 thru the to collaborate as response a ElderSource a ng, and after any disaster-emergency event that occurs from the beginning of end of 2027, ElderSource will maintain active communications with its' providers, and get updated information regarding needs, unmet needs, preparation, as well nd recovery efforts.
+Providers will conduct client call downs as requested by ind/or the DOEA (on at-risk clients in the potential impacted area).
+Providers will the any reports as requested by ElderSource and/or the DOEA.
 Providers will connect with, establish a relationship and collaborate with their local county EOC regarding preparation, response and recovery efforts (in "blue skies" and "grey skies").
 2. Before, during, and after any disaster-emergency event that occurs from the beginning of 2024 thru the end of 2027, ElderSource will maintain active communications with the DOEA to collaborate and provide updated information regarding needs, unmet needs, preparation, as well as response and recovery efforts.
-ElderSource will attend any related meetings that are requested by the DOEA.
+ElderSource will attend emergency-disaster related meetings that are requested by the DOEA.
 ElderSource will conduct client call downs as requested by the DOEA (on our directly served at-risk clients in the potential impacted area).
-ElderSource will timely complete any reports as requested by the DOEA.
-3. Throughout 2024-2027, ElderSource will maintain PSA 4's Emergency Coordinator contact information for all contracted providers, with the understanding that this can and will be used during any disaster event, both local and/or multi-jurisdictional.
-4. Throughout 2024-2027, ElderSource and its providers will develop and enhance relationships with county and state Emergency Operations Center's (EOC), by attending briefings as invited, sending and responding to emails, etc. ElderSource will offer the various Emergency Management Directors / EOCs (Emergency Operations Center) the benefit of receiving maps that visualize the highest concentrated areas of seniors (unable to share exact addresses due to confidentiality).
-5. Throughout 2024-2027, following ElderSource being made aware of an impending disaster/emergency, via local community media outlets or the DOEA, ElderSource will provide communication with staff, the DOEA, contracted service providers, the media (per Leadership guidance, and per our Communications Plan) and the community. ,
+ElderSource will timely complete any reports as requested by the DOEA, starting in January 2024 and continuing through the end of December 2027.
+3. From January 2024 through the end of December 2027, ElderSource will maintain PSA 4's Emergency Coordinator contact information for all contracted providers, with the understanding that this can and will be used during any disaster event, both local and/or multi- jurisdictional.
+4. From January 2024 through the end of December 2027 Elder Source and its providers will develop and enhance relationships with county and state Emergency Operations Center's (EOC), by attending briefings as invited, sending and responding to emails, etc. ElderSource will offer the various Emergency Management Directors / EOCs (Emergency Operations Center) the benefit of receiving maps that visualize the highest concentrated areas of seniors (unable to share exact addresses due to confidentiality).
+5. From January 2024 through the end of December 2027, following ElderSource being made aware of an impending disaster/emergency, via local community media outlets or the DOEA, ElderSource will provide communication with staff, the DOEA, contracted service providers, the media (per Leadership guidance, and per our Communications Plan) and the community.